syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/Getting-Started.md

 Run the code to render the following output with the file extensions.

-> Note: You can restrict one or more files at a time by giving it as .html,.txt.
+N> You can restrict one or more files at a time by giving it as .html,.txt.

 In the UploadBox control, you can either allow files with specified extension only by using the ExtensionAllow property or deny files with specified extension only by using the ExtensionDeny property.